 The other bedrooms you can visit at the Robert Louis Stevenson Museum in Apia include the mother’s bedroom, the step-daughters bedroom (with her own sketches along the wall – she studied the arts in Paris), and the step-son’s room which is complete with bow and arrows from South Africa and old children’s toys.

-Downstairs, the big family room gives an impression on how the family passed their time, with a big dinner table, classical instruments and smaller gaming tables.
+Downstairs in the Robert Louis Stevenson Museum, the big family room gives an impression on how the family passed their time, with a big dinner table, classical instruments and smaller gaming tables.
 There is also an impressive safe where Stevenson kept his valuables and manuscripts.

 Stevenson was a sick man, and even thought the Samoan climate must have been beneficial to his health, he was taken ill quite a few times and required nursing by his wife.
 The museum shows a dedicated room with the sick bed and a number of medications and nursing equipment.